bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

 Every input device is enabled through a [feature flag].
 By default, larger groupings of features like profiles and collections will have all input devices enabled.
 If you know that your game will not need touch input (or keyboard and mouse inputs if you're building a mobile game), you can disable these input devices by turning their feature flag off in your project `Cargo.toml` file.
-See the [Selective Feature Use section] on the Compiling Less Code page for more details.
+See the [Selective Feature Use section] in the Compiling Less Code page for more details.

 [read like any other message you'd use normally]: /learn/book/control-flow/messages
 [Selective Feature Use section]: /learn/book/releasing-projects/compiling-less-code/#more-selective-feature-use